psychemedia/storytelling-notes/gambrinus.md

 "I have it!
 Gather some bells, some tubular bells, chimes.
 Two dozen or more, all properly tuned; then hook up two keyboards: one of keys and one of pedals.
 The sound will be like nothing anyone has heard before; it will drive them crazy..."

 So Gambrinus set to work.
 With the last of his gambling money, he built a brewery.
-And the instrument the devil had come up with - a carillon, they're called — he made one of those too; and he set the chimes in the belfry of the brewery.
+And the instrument the devil had come up with - a *carillon*, they're called — he made one of those too; and he set the chimes in the belfry of the brewery.

 For the opening day, he had made two brews: a blond beer, and a brown one.
 Everyone was invited to the first tasting...